 Warren E. Burger Prize Rules

 The American Inns of Court created the Warren E. Burger Prize writing competition to encourage thoughtful consideration of the practical application of the highest principles of professionalism in the American legal community.
-Through this competition, significant contributions to the body of scholarship in the areas of excellence, civility, ethics, and professionalism are recognized and rewarded.
+Through this competition, significant contributions to the body of scholarship in the areas of professionalism, ethics, civility, and excellence are recognized and rewarded.

 Burger Prize Topic

-Authors should address one or more aspects of excellence in legal skills, civility, ethics, or professionalism within the legal profession.
+Authors should address one or more aspects of professionalism, ethics, civility, and excellence within the legal profession.
 The selected issue(s) should be of contemporary significance with clear relevance to the legal community at large.

 Burger Prize Dates